We believe small steps compound over time.

 FAQS

-Urban Alchemy is a nonprofit social enterprise.
-Our mission is to transform people and places through respect and compassion to heal communities challenged by the intersection of extreme poverty, mental illness, addiction, and homelessness.
+Urban Alchemy is a nonprofit organization that hires individuals who were once incarcerated and trains them to transform people and places through respect, compassion, and love.
+We provide services that heal communities challenged by the intersection of extreme poverty, mental illness, addiction, and homelessness.

 When individuals are suffering in our public spaces, Urban Alchemy offers solutions.
 When a neighborhood, street, or intersection earns a reputation as a place to avoid, we turn it around.
-Urban Alchemy staff, known as Practitioners, create a peaceful and supportive presence, helping our communities rebuild a sense of pride through engagement and services.
+Urban Alchemy staff, known as Practitioners, create a peaceful and supportive presence, helping our communities rebuild a sense of pride through individual engagement and the provision of social services.

-Since our founding in 2018, Urban Alchemy has grown into a thriving organization employing more than 1,000 people and serving thousands daily.
-We provide a variety of services in cities throughout Northern and Southern California and are in the process of expanding nationally.
+Since our founding in 2018, Urban Alchemy has grown into a thriving social enterprise employing over 1,100 people and serving thousands daily.
+We provide a variety of services in cities in California, Oregon, and Texas and are continuing to expand nationally.

-The name Urban Alchemy references the process of spiritual and social transformation that our Practitioners engage in, both internally and in practice with all members of the public.
+The name Urban Alchemy references the process of spiritual and social transformation that our staff engage in, both internally and in practice with all members of the public.
 Our Practitioners actively assess, engage, and serve some of the most traumatized and vulnerable individuals in our urban centers.
 This requires that we be impeccable with our spirit, our words, and our actions.
 Meeting people where they are often takes our Practitioners to some dark places, but they are armed with a powerful resolve that communicates caring, safety, non-judgement, and kindness.
-The engagements we have uplift and empower people who are struggling and also provide our Practitioners the opportunity to learn and grow.
+The engagements we have uplift and empower people who are struggling and provide our Practitioners the opportunity to continue learning and growing.

-Urban Alchemy offers four core services designed to meet the needs of the people and places in the communities we work.
+Urban Alchemy offers six core services designed to meet the needs of the people and places in the communities we work.

-2. Interim Housing: operating safe camping, safe parking, tiny homes, hotels, and other types of client-centered, low-barrier alternatives to sleeping in public spaces
+1. Interim Housing: operating safe camping, safe parking, tiny homes, hotel-based shelter, congregate shelter, and other client-centered, low-barrier alternatives to sleeping in public places.

-3. Hygiene Services: providing and monitoring safe, clean, and welcoming public bathrooms and mobile showers that offer dignity to those in need while improving public health
+5. Hygiene Services: providing safe, clean, and welcoming public bathrooms and mobile showers that offer dignity to those in need while improving public health.

-4. Street Cleaning: removing garbage and debris from streets and other public spaces, restoring a sense of pride to neglected communities
+6. Street Cleaning: removing garbage and debris from streets and other public places, restoring a sense of pride to neglected neighborhoods.

 Our effectiveness has been widely recognized as demonstrated by the increasing demand for our services.
 In just three years we have grown over 500% are now operating in multiple cities.
 In the last 12 months alone, Urban Alchemy has improved conditions in neighborhoods by:

-2. Engaging in over 6,000 de-escalations that kept the community safe without police involvement
+3. Engaging in over 6,000 de-escalations that kept the community safe without police involvement.

-3. Connecting thousands of unhoused people to services that met their immediate and long-term needs
+4. Connecting thousands of unhoused people to housing and services that met their immediate and long-term needs.

-4. Saving the lives of over 700 people through overdose reversals and other interventions
+5. Saving the lives of over 800 people through overdose reversals and other interventions.

-5. Sheltering over 500 people each night in low-barrier, client-centered facilities
+6. Sheltering over 900 people each night in low-barrier, client-centered facilities.

-b.
-Removing nearly 300 tons of trash from communities that are often neglected
+8. Removing nearly 300 tons of trash from communities that are often neglected.

 We have hundreds of thousands of engagements with people each year and continue to improve our data collection and reporting.
-However, statistics do not fully illustrate the transformative effects that Urban Alchemy has on the staff we employ, people we serve, and communities we heal.
-Click here to see Urban Alchemy in action and here for a video describing our work in more detail.
+However, statistics do not illustrate the transformative effects that Urban Alchemy has on the staff we employ, people we serve, and communities we heal.

-Urban Alchemy is a true social enterprise and receives over 98% of our funding from contracts.
+Urban Alchemy is a true social enterprise, receiving over 90% of our funding through contracts for services.
 Government agencies, universities, community groups, and businesses often struggle to address chaotic conditions in public spaces and to support those who are suffering the most.
-Those looking for effective alternatives to conventional social services and ineffective security efforts contract with Urban Alchemy to restore dignity and peace in a community, one person at a time.
-We currently have 21 contracts for approximately $50 million with organization in the four cities we serve.
+Those looking for effective alternatives to conventional social services and ineffective security contract with Urban Alchemy to restore dignity and peace in a community, one person at a time.
+In January 2023 we had 28 contracts for approximately $62 million with various organizations in the four cities we serve.

-As a new, fast-growing organization, philanthropic donations have not kept pace with our expansion.
+As a fast-growing organization, philanthropic donations have not kept pace with our expansion.
 Urban Alchemy is working to increase our fundraising so we can invest in infrastructure and have capital to grow.
 We will continue to focus on being a sustainable social enterprise rather than a charity.
-However, we also continue raising money to support our organizational development and growth.
-Click here for more information on donating to Urban Alchemy.
+We will also continue seeing philanthropic investments to support our organizational development and growth.

-Urban Alchemy’s contracts with a variety of public and private organizations such as: the City & County of San Francisco, the City of Los Angeles, the City of Oakland, UC Hastings; the Tenderloin Community Benefit District; the Mid-Market Foundation; Supreme; the San Francisco Public Library; the Library Foundation of Los Angeles, Bay Area Rapid Transit, and Austin ECHO.
+Urban Alchemy’s contracts with a variety of public and private organizations such as: the City & County of San Francisco, the City of Los Angeles, the City of Oakland, UC Hastings; the Tenderloin Community Benefit District; the Mid-Market Foundation; Supreme; the San Francisco Public Library; Bay Area Rapid Transit, Austin ECHO, Austin Public Health, and others.

 Dr. Lena Miller, Chief Executive Officer

 Dr. Miller grew up in the Bayview Hunters Point neighborhoods of San Francisco.
-This community is populated primarily by African Americans and other racial minorities and historically isolated from the rest of San Francisco.
+This community is populated primarily by African Americans and other racial minorities.
 Pollution, substandard housing, declining infrastructure, limited employment opportunities, and racial discrimination have been ongoing problems for decades.
 James Baldwin documented the marginalization of the community in a 1963 documentary, “Take This Hammer,” stating, “this is the San Francisco America pretends does not exist.

-Upon coming of age amidst the crack epidemic and the resulting gun violence of the era, Dr. Miller founded GIRLS 2000, a youth development program within Hunters Point’s public housing community, that focused on supporting young women, ages 10-18 living in the community.
-Dr. Miller founded GIRLS 2000 to support other youth in the community to endure the trauma that she experienced growing up, watching friends and families succumb to addiction, multiple homicides, mass incarceration, and a general sense of growing hopelessness.
-GIRLS 2000 was renamed Hunters Point Family and under Dr. Miller’s leadership expanded to provide a wide variety of social services and employment programs for community members.
+Upon coming of age amidst the crack epidemic and the resulting gun violence of the era, Dr. Miller founded GIRLS 2000, a youth development program within Hunters Point’s public housing community.
+Dr. Miller founded GIRLS 2000 to support other youth in the community to endure the trauma that she experienced growing up, watching friends and families succumb to addiction, homicides, mass incarceration, and a general sense of hopelessness.
+GIRLS 2000 was renamed Hunters Point Family, and under Dr. Miller’s leadership expanded to provide a wide variety of social services and employment programs for community members.

-Mr. Bayron Wilson is the co-founder and Chief Executive Officer of Urban Alchemy.
+Mr. Bayron Wilson is the co-founder and Chief Operating Officer of Urban Alchemy.
 He oversees all Urban Alchemy services.
 Some of his responsibilities include negotiating contracts, representing Urban Alchemy at public and private meetings, coaching Urban Alchemy’s managers, and acting as a support and problem solver to Urban Alchemy employees.
-Mr. Wilson is currently leading efforts to launch the Urban Alchemy Academy and the Urban Alchemist Leadership Institute to support staff and develop Urban Alchemy’s next generation of leaders.
+Mr. Wilson is currently leading efforts to launch the Urban Alchemy Academy and the Alchemist Leadership Institute to support staff and develop Urban Alchemy’s next generation of leaders.
+Urban Alchemy FAQ 8

 Mike Anderer, Chief Systems Engineer